-One of our main goals is to compute formulas to determine the estimated effective lens position of the thick intraocular lens (IOL) in a pseudophakic eye.
-Using such a formula for each eye in a training data set, we could generate data that could be utilized for training purposes for a machine learning algorithm.
-This algorithm would aim to predict the effective lens position of a thick IOL (ELPT ) from preoperative ocular biometry, allowing the suitable IOL power to be chosen for the desired refraction using a paraxial optical formula, ray tracing, or IA algorithm.
+Using a formula for back calculating the thick IOL ELPT in each eye of a training data set, one could generate data for training purposes for a machine learning algorithm or regression calculus.
+In addition to a well-documented pseudophakic eyes dataset (one must document preoperative biometry data, postoperative refraction, power, and IOL model), we also need a formula that allows back-calculation of the physical IOL’s position from these elements.
+This algorithm would then aim to predict the ILP of eyes operated on for cataracts from their preoperative ocular biometry data, allowing the suitable IOL power to be chosen for the desired refraction using a paraxial optical formula ray tracing, or IA algorithm.

 Thick lens paraxial model for the pseudophakic eye

-We have designed a schematic eye model where the design of the IOL (its anterior and posterior radii) can vary for the same paraxial power.
-In this context, the value of the ELPT can be used to compute the anatomical lens position (ALP), which corresponds to the distance separating the anterior corneal and IOL vertices.
+The design of the IOL (its anterior and posterior radii) can vary for the same paraxial power depending on the Coddington shape factor.
+Once obtained, the value of the ELPT can be used to compute the anatomical lens position (ALP), which corresponds to the distance separating the anterior corneal and IOL vertices.

 - na is the refractive index of the aqueous humor